-- The Stakeholder Engagement team in APPLICATE developed four case studies, a number that in itself can provide an indication of the level of involvement and influence that the team had with its users of reference.
-The impact of the case studies has been assessed also by checking the amount of downloads through the website and the other distribution channels (e.g., Zenodo), the number of contributors that helped develop the studies, the number of channels in which they have been featured, - 315 the events and meetings in which these documents have been presented as well as how the information of the case studies have been used and applied in other contexts (see more about this under "Survey on Knowledge Transfer").
+The Stakeholder Engagement team in APPLICATE developed four case studies, a number that in itself can provide an indication of the level of involvement and influence that the team had with its users of reference.
+The impact of the case studies has been assessed also by checking the amount of downloads through the website and the other distribution channels (e.g., Zenodo), the number of contributors that helped develop the studies, the number of channels in which they have been featured, the events and meetings in which these documents have been presented as well as how the information of the case studies have been used and applied in other contexts (see more about this under "Survey on Knowledge Transfer").

-4.2.2 Blog Articles on Polar Prediction Matters
+310 4.2.2 Blog Articles on Polar Prediction Matters

-- Polar Prediction Matters is a dialogue platform developed by the Polar Prediction Project that serves to enable exchanges between providers of polar weather and sea ice prediction products and the users of forecasts in the polar regions.
-As an important playercontributor in the field of polar weather and climate prediction and in an effort to enhance the reach of its stakeholder interactions, the APPLICATE team and its stakeholders contributed with three articles to the platform (Octenjak et al., 2020; Ross, 2020; Gößling, 2017)made several contributions-, collaborating with users and presenting its own research dealing with applications of numerical predictions in the Arctic.
-Overall, the APPLICATE team made three contributions to Polar Prediction Matters, and the- The impact of these has been assessed through the evaluation of analytics from the website, of the website on social media and other APPLICATE spaces, as well as by evaluating the number of - collaborators involved in the articles.
+Polar Prediction Matters is a dialogue platform developed by the Polar Prediction Project that serves to enable exchanges between providers of polar weather and sea ice prediction products and the users of forecasts in the polar regions.
+As an important player in the field of polar weather and climate prediction and in an effort to enhance the reach of its stakeholder interactions, the APPLICATE team and its stakeholders contributed with three articles to the platform (Octenjak et al., 2020; Ross, 2020; Gößling, 2017), collaborating with users and presenting its own research dealing with applications of numerical predictions in the Arctic.
+The impact of these has been assessed through the evaluation of analytics from the website, and online interactions on social media and other APPLICATE spaces, as well as by evaluating the number of collaborators involved in the articles.